-The 'Systems' worksheet in Figure 9, allows for the customization of the model's default parameters based on current production practices.
+The 'Systems' worksheet in Figure 7, allows for the customization of the model's default parameters based on current production practices.

-Figure 9.
+Figure 7.
 'Systems' Worksheet

 - 1. The current 'System' actively displayed is shown in blue text on the top, right corner of the worksheet.
 Conditional formatting indicates the system displayed is NOT a saved system when the font changes from blue to red, italicized font.
 Once the changes are saved as one of the two saved systems or a previously saved system is loaded, the font will return to blue.
 See Figures 12 and 13 for further information. - 2.
 Enter the name of the operation or operator. - 3.
 Select the typical duration of crops in rotation using the drop-down list provided.
 Choosing a 1-year rotation will remove the year 2- and year 3-options.
 This may be reversed by choosing a 2- or 3-year rotation then re-entering crop choices and recalculating total specified expenses. - 4. a.
 Select a typical crop for each year in rotation. - b.
 Enter the expected yield for each crop in the rotation or use the default provided. - c.
 Enter the expected price received for each crop in the rotation or use the default provided. - d.
-Calculate the total specified expenses for each crop using the userforms provided by left-clicking the gray buttons found below each respective year titled 'Calculate Total Specified Expenses' (See Figure 10). - 5.
+Calculate the total specified expenses for each crop using the userforms provided by clicking the gray buttons located below each respective year titled 'Calculate Total Specified Expenses' (See Figure 10). - 5.
 Select up to four crop traits for each crop in the rotation.
 This information is used to create default parameters in the 'Strategy' worksheet that is accessed by pressing the 'Next' button (See note 11).
 Each row represents a year for the crop in the rotation. - 6.
-Specify prices and rates for fall options using the userform provided by left-clicking on the gray button titled 'Specify Fall Options' (See Figure 11). - 7.
+Specify prices and rates for fall options using the userform provided by clicking on the gray button titled 'Specify Fall Options' (See Figure 11). - 7.
 Enter other expenses associated with herbicide applications such as labor, fuel, and the amortization rate. - 8.
 Select weed density per 250 square feet. - 9.
 Enter expected resistance levels for Roundup, ALS Chemistry, and PPO applications. - 10.
-Save and load up to two systems by clicking the blue 'Save' or 'Load' buttons located to the right of each saved system name.
+Save and load up to two systems by clicking the blue 'Save' or 'Load' buttons.
 See Figures 12 and 13 for instructions on saving and loading systems. - 11.
-Navigate back to the 'Title' sheet by left-clicking the 'Back' arrow located at the top, left corner of the 'Systems' worksheet or navigate forward to the 'Strategy' worksheet by left-clicking the 'Next' arrow located at the top, right corner of the worksheet. - 12.
-Click the '?' button for help. - 13.
-Click the 'Print' button to print the area currently displayed on the screen.
+Navigate back to the 'Title' sheet by clicking the 'Back' arrow or navigate forward to the 'Strategy' worksheet by clicking the 'Next' arrow. - 12.
+Click the 'Print' button to print the area currently displayed on the screen or the '?' button for help.